kubernetes/website/docs/reference/api-concepts.md

         }
         ...

 A given Kubernetes server will only preserve a historical list of changes for a limited time.
-On older clusters using etcd2 a maximum of 1000 changes will be preserved and on newer clusters using etcd3 changes in the last 5 minutes are preserved by default.
-Clients must handle the case where the requested watch operations fails because the historical version of that resource is not available by recognizing the status code `410 Gone`, clearing their local cache, performing a list operation, and starting the watch from the `resourceVersion` returned by that new list operation.
-Most client libraries offer some form of standard tool for this logic (in Go this is called a `Reflector` and is located in the `k8s.io/client-go/cache` package).
+Older clusters using etcd2 preserve a maximum of 1000 changes.
+Newer clusters using etcd3 preserve changes in the last 5 minutes by default.
+When the requested watch operations fail because the historical version of that resource is not available, clients must handle the case by recognizing the status code `410 Gone`, clearing their local cache, performing a list operation, and starting the watch from the `resourceVersion` returned by that new list operation.
+Most client libraries offer some form of standard tool for this logic.
+(In Go this is called a `Reflector` and is located in the `k8s.io/client-go/cache` package.)

 ## Retrieving large results sets in chunks